 Award of the Medal of Honor

-President George W. Bush presented the Medal of Honor to Bruce Crandall on February 26th, 2007 in recognition of his actions at Landing Zone X-Ray during the Battle of Ia Drang, Vietnam, in November 1965.
+President George W. Bush presented the Medal of Honor to Lt.
+Col. Bruce Crandall on February 26th, 2007 in recognition of his actions at Landing Zone X-Ray during the Battle of Ia Drang, Vietnam, in November 1965.

 President George W. Bush places the Medal of Honor around the neck of Army pilot Lt.
 Col. Bruce P. Crandall while Arlene, his life-long love, looks on.